Gary Marquardt, Ph.D.

 Gary Marquardt is an Associate Professor and Chair of the History Program; he also serves as a Co-Faculty Fellow for Diversity & Inclusion.
 His scholarship and teaching focuses on social and environmental histories as well as the histories of disease in the modern world, especially within Southern Africa.
 He earned his B.A. in History from the University of Wisconsin-Milwaukee (1994), his M.A. in Social History from SUNY-Albany (1998), and a Ph.D. in African History from the University of Wisconsin-Madison (2007).

 His classes focus intensely on comparative histories and the idea of historical agency, or how the past informs today’s world.
 He has written about this extensively in a book chapter entitled, “Answering the ‘So What’ Question: Making African History Relevant in the Provincial College Classroom” (Indiana UP, 2013).

 Gary's research interests focus on the confluence between environment and society in southern Africa.
 He has researched and written extensively about the nineteenth century rinderpest epizootic in South Africa and Namibia and is finishing a piece entitled, "Landscape means Existance: Reconsiderating the Origins of Namibia's 1904 War through Environment, Disease, and Settlement," that connects (perceptions of) environmental degradation in Namibia to its genocidal war with the Germans in the early twentieth century.
-His current book project explores the connections between environment, demographic change and identity during Namibia's apartheid era (circa 1930-1970).
+His current manuscript project explores the connections between environment, demographic change and identity during South Africa's occupation of Namibia (circa 1930-1970).